 I once had the opportunity to work with a well-respected woman in my ‘chosen’ field.
 I had a feeling of what it would be like to take up my ‘new’ career, at least from an angle.
 If you are able to volunteer consistently, that will be even better.

 More like frequent short-term volunteer work.
 You can add that to your resume too.
 That will be an added advantage aside from other considerations.
 Also, wouldn’t it be better to spend your free time doing something valuable?

 What People Will Say

 Think of it this way: “What will people say when they see you making a progressive change in your new career?”
 In other words, stay with people who encourage you, see your glowing light, support you, and share in your dreams.

 Those are the people that should matter.
 They are the people you should listen to, they should be able to critique you and bring out the best in you.

 Will I make a perfect fit?

-I will also love to know what you are doing to put away that excuse.
+I would also love to know what you are doing to put away that excuse.
 Please share this article and save someone going through this phase!
 Don’t forget to subscribe to receive exclusive and regular updates.
-I promise, no spams.
+I promise, no spam.